 American Girl Addiction (or AGoholism) is a chronic disorder characterized by an obsession with American Girl dolls and accessories.
-If you don't have a daughter or niece you may be spared this particular scourge (but you and your son probably have a raging Nintendo DS or Minecraft monkey on your back to deal with, so don't look so smug).
+If you don't have a daughter or niece you may be spared this particular scourge (but you and your son probably have a raging Nintendo or Minecraft monkey on your back to deal with, so don't look so smug).

 For us it started when my daughter was a toddler.
 She was lucky enough to receive an American Girl "Bitty Baby" doll from one of her well-meaning